ildrummer/obsidian-live-sync/README.md

   This should process for ~30 seconds.

   e.
 Reject additional features.

+7. If the LiveSync plugin setup failed, disable it then re-enable and retry the configuration steps.

+---

-7. Configuration complete.
+Configuration complete.
 Look for a few pages to sync to your device.